-justices of the peace have exclusive jurisdiction over any litigation concerning the determining boundaries and compliance with distances governed by law (concerning, for instance, trees and fences), use of communal facilities among owners of apartments, and complaints among neighbours about noise, smoke, heat, emissions, vibrations, etc., above the accepted levels;

-- high courts have exclusive jurisdiction over any litigation concerning taxes, status and capacity of individuals, rights deriving from honorific titles, complaints of document forgery, and enforcement proceedings; - courts of appeal are competent for antitrust claims and the recognition and enforcement of foreign judgments and awards; and - cassation has exclusive jurisdiction over certain matters, including questions of jurisdiction.
+- justices of the peace have exclusive jurisdiction over any litigation concerning the determining of boundaries and compliance with distances governed by law (concerning, for instance, trees and fences), the use of communal facilities among owners of apartments, complaints among neighbours about noise, smoke, heat, emissions, vibrations, etc. above the accepted levels, and the interests and accessories due as a result of the late payment of social security benefits; - high courts have exclusive jurisdiction over any litigation concerning taxes, status and capacity of individuals, rights deriving from honorific titles, complaints of document forgery, and enforcement proceedings; - courts of second instance are competent as sole instance judges for certain matters, among the most notable the recognition and enforcement of foreign judgments and awards, and trials regarding the determination of equitable compensation due to the unreasonable length of a trial; and - the Supreme Court of Cassation has exclusive jurisdiction over certain matters, including questions of jurisdiction.

-About territorial jurisdiction, Italian first-degree courts are divided among different districts.
+Regarding territorial jurisdiction, Italian first-degree courts are divided among different districts.
 The following criteria apply to determine which court has jurisdiction:

 - for individuals, the court having jurisdiction is that of the residence, or of the domicile, or, if these are unknown, of the abode of the defendant.
-The law provides some exceptions and remedies when the individual is not domiciled in Italy; and - for legal entities, unless the law provides otherwise, the court having jurisdiction is that of the place where they have their registered offices, or alternatively, where they have their plants or a representative duly authorised to sue and to be sued.
+The law provides some exceptions and remedies when the individual is not domiciled in Italy; and - for legal entities, unless the law provides otherwise, the court having jurisdiction is that of the place where they have their registered offices, or alternatively, where they have their plants, or a representative duly authorised to sue and to be sued.
+These criteria must be assessed with respect to the defendant.

-Some special rules apply, and take precedence over the above.
+Some special rules apply and take precedence over the above.
 These include the following mandatory jurisdiction:

-- for disputes concerning, rights in rem, the court having jurisdiction is that of the place where the immovable property is located: - for disputes involving questions of possession, the court in the area where the fact has taken place will have jurisdiction; - for inheritance disputes, the competent court is the court where the deceased had his or her last domicile; and - for enforcement proceedings, the place where the assets are located; in the case of a credit of the debtor in relation to a third party, the place where the debtor resides, or for obligations to do or not to do, the place where the obligation should be fulfilled.
+- for disputes concerning rights in rem, the court having jurisdiction is that of the place where the immovable property is located; - for disputes involving questions of possession, the court in the area where the fact has taken place will have jurisdiction; - for inheritance disputes, the competent court is that of the place where the succession has been opened, namely the place the deceased had his/her last domicile; and - for enforcement proceedings, the place where the assets are located; in the case of a credit of the debtor in relation to a third party, the place where the debtor resides, or for obligations to do or not to do, the place where the obligation should be fulfilled.

-The law allows for an elective forum for disputes concerning obligations; in these cases the plaintiff can sue the defendant before the court of the place where the obligation has been undertaken or should have been fulfilled.
+The law allows for an elective forum for disputes concerning obligations; in these cases, the plaintiff can sue the defendant before the court of the place where the obligation has been undertaken or should have been fulfilled.